Ambient Occlusion

 fig 12: Detect reflect vectors occlusions

-The limitation of this technique is that, instead of reflecting itself, it just darkens the surface.
+The limitation of this technique is that, instead of reflecting the collided surface, it just darkens the fragment.
 For general purposes this is enough.

 fig 13: Cycles Reflections with 0, 1 and 2 bounces respectively.